 However, some general steps to follow at the accident scene are as follows:

-- Report the Accident – While a claim will need to be opened with the at-fault driver’s auto insurance company (and your auto insurance company in most cases), it is highly recommended that you first retain the services of an attorney.
+Report the Accident – While a claim will need to be opened with the at-fault driver’s auto insurance company (and your auto insurance company in most cases), it is highly recommended that you first retain the services of an attorney.
 You do not want the insurance companies taking advantage of you by taking something you said and twisting it in their favor.

 At Pomponio Injury Law, we will handle everything for you from day one, including free assistance with vehicle repair and aid in scheduling doctor appointments.
-Your main focus should be feeling better and getting your life back on track – let us do the rest.
+Your primary focus should be feeling better and getting your life back on track – let us do the rest.